balena-io/docs/pages/learn/getting-started/iot-gate-imx8.md

 * A tool to flash the new operating system on the device.
 We recommend [Etcher](https://www.balena.io/etcher).
 * A way to connect the device to the internet, either through wifi (if available) or ethernet cable.
 * A method of reliably powering the device.
 * A [balenaCloud account](https://dashboard.balena-cloud.com/signup).
-BalenaCloud is free for upto 10 devices and requires no payment method to sign up.
+BalenaCloud is free for up to 10 devices and requires no payment method to sign up.
 * Install [balena CLI](https://github.com/balena-io/balena-cli/blob/master/INSTALL.md) to develop & manage your device on balenaCloud.